gabrielvpina/viralquest/README.md

 ```
 Install this modules in the existent viralquest conda enviroment.
 ### Local LLM (via Ollama)
 You can run a local LLM on your machine using Ollama.
 However, it is important to select a model that is well-suited for processing the data.
-In our tests, the smallest model that provided acceptable performance was qwen3:4b.
+In our tests, the smallest model that provided acceptable performance was `qwen3:4b`.
 Therefore, we recommend using this model as a minimum requirement for running this type of analysis.

 ### LLM Assistance via API
-ViralQuest supports API-based LLMs from Google, OpenAI, and Anthropic, corresponding to the Gemini, ChatGPT, and Claude models, respectively.
+ViralQuest supports API-based LLMs from `Google`, `OpenAI`, and `Anthropic`, corresponding to the Gemini, ChatGPT, and Claude models, respectively.
 Please review the usage terms of each service, as a high number of requests in a short period (e.g., 3 to 15 requests per minute, depending on the number of viral sequences) may be subject to rate limits or usage restrictions.

 ### LLM in ViralQuest
 The arguments available to use local or API LLMs are: